6.3.2 POVM#

 Homework#

-1. Show that any projective measurement \(\{P_i\}\) (with \(P_i^2 = P_i\), \(P_i P_j = \delta_{ij}P_i\), \(\sum_i P_i = \mathbf{1}\)) is a special case of a POVM by setting \(E_i = P_i\).
+1. Projective measurement and POVM.
+Show that any projective measurement \(\{P_i\}\) (with \(P_i^2 = P_i\), \(P_i P_j = \delta_{ij}P_i\), \(\sum_i P_i = \hat{I}\)) is a special case of a POVM by setting \(E_i = P_i\).
 Verify the POVM conditions.

-2. Consider a trine POVM on a qubit: \(E_k = \frac{2}{3}|\phi_k\rangle\langle\phi_k|\) for \(k=0,1,2\), where \(|\phi_0\rangle = |0\rangle\), \(|\phi_1\rangle = -\frac{1}{2}|0\rangle + \frac{\sqrt{3}}{2}|1\rangle\), \(|\phi_2\rangle = -\frac{1}{2}|0\rangle - \frac{\sqrt{3}}{2}|1\rangle\).
-Verify that \(\sum_{k=0}^2 E_k = \mathbf{1}\).
+2. Trine POVM on qubits.
+Consider a trine POVM on a qubit: \(E_k = \frac{2}{3}\vert \phi_k\rangle\langle\phi_k\vert\) for \(k=0,1,2\), where \(\vert \phi_0\rangle = \vert 0\rangle\), \(\vert \phi_1\rangle = -\frac{1}{2}\vert 0\rangle + \frac{\sqrt{3}}{2}\vert 1\rangle\), \(\vert \phi_2\rangle = -\frac{1}{2}\vert 0\rangle - \frac{\sqrt{3}}{2}\vert 1\rangle\).
+Verify that \(\sum_{k=0}^2 E_k = \hat{I}\).

-3. (Unambiguous state discrimination) Consider two non-orthogonal states \(|\psi_1\rangle\) and \(|\psi_2\rangle\) with \(\langle\psi_1|\psi_2\rangle = s \neq 0\).
+3. Unambiguous state discrimination.
+(Unambiguous state discrimination) Consider two non-orthogonal states \(\vert \psi_1\rangle\) and \(\vert \psi_2\rangle\) with \(\langle\psi_1\vert \psi_2\rangle = s \neq 0\).
 A POVM for unambiguous discrimination has three outcomes: “\(\psi_1\)”, “\(\psi_2\)”, and “?” (inconclusive).
 Explain why this task is impossible with a projective measurement if \(s \neq 0\), but possible with a POVM.
 What condition must the POVM elements satisfy to make discrimination unambiguous when a definite answer is given?

-4. Construct an explicit POVM for unambiguous discrimination of \(|0\rangle\) and \(|+\rangle = \frac{1}{\sqrt{2}}(|0\rangle + |1\rangle)\).
-Find POVM elements \(E_1\) (identifies \(|0\rangle\)), \(E_2\) (identifies \(|+\rangle\)), and \(E_?\) (inconclusive) that satisfy all POVM conditions.
+4. POVM state discrimination.
+Construct an explicit POVM for unambiguous discrimination of \(\vert 0\rangle\) and \(\vert +\rangle = \frac{1}{\sqrt{2}}(\vert 0\rangle + \vert 1\rangle)\).
+Find POVM elements \(E_1\) (identifies \(\vert 0\rangle\)), \(E_2\) (identifies \(\vert +\rangle\)), and \(E_?\) (inconclusive) that satisfy all POVM conditions.
 What is the probability of an inconclusive result for each state?

-5. (Naimark dilation) Any POVM \(\{E_i\}\) on \(\mathcal{H}\) can be realized as a projective measurement on a larger Hilbert space \(\mathcal{H} \otimes \mathcal{K}\): introduce an ancilla in state \(|0\rangle_\mathcal{K}\), perform a unitary \(U\) on \(\mathcal{H} \otimes \mathcal{K}\), then measure the ancilla.
-Show that if \(U(|\psi\rangle \otimes |0\rangle) = \sum_i (\sqrt{E_i}|\psi\rangle) \otimes |i\rangle_\mathcal{K}\), then the probability of outcome \(i\) is \(\mathrm{Tr}[E_i |\psi\rangle\langle\psi|]\).
+5. Naimark dilation.
+(Naimark dilation) Any POVM \(\{E_i\}\) on \(\mathcal{H}\) can be realized as a projective measurement on a larger Hilbert space \(\mathcal{H} \otimes \mathcal{K}\): introduce an ancilla in state \(\vert 0\rangle_\mathcal{K}\), perform a unitary \(U\) on \(\mathcal{H} \otimes \mathcal{K}\), then measure the ancilla.
+Show that if \(U(\vert \psi\rangle \otimes \vert 0\rangle) = \sum_i (\sqrt{E_i}\vert \psi\rangle) \otimes \vert i\rangle_\mathcal{K}\), then the probability of outcome \(i\) is \(\mathrm{Tr}[E_i \vert \psi\rangle\langle\psi\vert]\).

-6. An informationally complete POVM (IC-POVM) has enough elements to uniquely determine any density matrix \(\hat{\rho}\) from the measurement statistics \(\{p_i = \mathrm{Tr}[E_i \hat{\rho}]\}\).
+6. Informationally complete POVM.
+An informationally complete POVM (IC-POVM) has enough elements to uniquely determine any density matrix \(\hat{\rho}\) from the measurement statistics \(\{p_i = \mathrm{Tr}[E_i \hat{\rho}]\}\).
 For a \(d\)-dimensional system, what is the minimum number of POVM elements needed for an IC-POVM?
 Justify your answer by counting the degrees of freedom in \(\hat{\rho}\).

-7. For a POVM with elements \(\{E_i\}\), the probability of outcome \(i\) on mixed state \(\hat{\rho}\) is \(p_i = \mathrm{Tr}[E_i \hat{\rho}]\).
+7. POVM outcome probabilities.
+For a POVM with elements \(\{E_i\}\), the probability of outcome \(i\) on mixed state \(\hat{\rho}\) is \(p_i = \mathrm{Tr}[E_i \hat{\rho}]\).
 Show that if \(\hat{\rho} = \sum_k q_k \hat{\rho}_k\) is a convex mixture, then \(p_i = \sum_k q_k \mathrm{Tr}[E_i \hat{\rho}_k]\).
 This shows POVM statistics are linear in the state.

-8. Compare the information gain of a POVM vs. a projective measurement.
+8. POVM vs projective measurement.
+Compare the information gain of a POVM vs. a projective measurement.
 For a qubit initially in an unknown state on the Bloch sphere: (a) A projective measurement gives binary outcomes.
-How much classical information (in bits) does it convey? (b) A 4-element symmetric IC-POVM (SIC-POVM) with \(E_k = \frac{1}{2}|\phi_k\rangle\langle\phi_k|\) for 4 tetrahedral states.
+How much classical information (in bits) does it convey? (b) A 4-element symmetric IC-POVM (SIC-POVM) with \(E_k = \frac{1}{2}\vert \phi_k\rangle\langle\phi_k\vert\) for 4 tetrahedral states.
 Explain qualitatively why this conveys more information about \(\hat{\rho}\) per measurement than a projective measurement.